Figure 1: Ball valve sectional view

 The valve may have two, three or even four ports (2-way, 3-way or 4-way).
 The vast majority of ball valves are 2-way and manually operated with a lever.
 The lever is in line with pipe when the valve is opened.
 In closed position, the handle is perpendicular to the pipe.
+The ball valve flow direction is simply from the input to the output for a 2-way valve.
 Manually operated ball valves can be quickly closed and therefore there is a risk of water hammer with fast-flowing media.
 Some ball valves are fitted with a transmission.
-The 3-way valves have an L-shaped or T-shaped bore.
+The 3-way valves have an L-shaped or T-shaped bore, which affect the circuit function (flow direction).
+This can be seen in Figure 3.
 As a result, various circuit functions can be achieved such as distributing or mixing flows.
-In the image below, the circuit functions 3-way ball valves are shown schematically.

 The assembly of the valve housing can be divided in three commonly used designs: one-piece, two-piece and three-piece housings.
 The difference is how the valve is assembled and this affects the possibilities for maintenance or repair.
 The operation of thevalves is the same in each embodiment.

 The most common design is the "floating ball design".
 The ball is suspended in the media and held in place by two sealing rings.
 Some high-quality valves have a trunnion ball design.
 The ball is supported at the top and bottom to reduce the load on the valve seats.

 The hole through the ball may have different profiles such as a full bore, reduced bore or V-shaped.

 To learn more about making the right selection for your application, read our ball valve selection technical article!